pyyupsk/dotfiles/README.md

 # ファース dotfiles

-Welcome to ファース dotfiles!
-This repository contains various configuration files and scripts to set up customized terminal and PowerShell environments.
-Please read through the instructions and warnings before proceeding.
+Welcome to the **ファース dotfiles** repository!
+This collection includes configuration files and scripts to personalize and enhance your terminal and PowerShell environments.
+Please review the instructions and warnings carefully before making any changes.

 <div align="center">
     <table>